-The Research Masters thesis shall be in monograph form.
 The PhD thesis may be in monograph form or based on published articles.
 In the case of the latter, the University regulations specify that as well as the articles, the thesis "should contain a short introductory chapter, explanation of the research question, relevant literature and methodology and a concluding chapter.
 The student's contribution to each article must be made explicit".
-If the thesis is article-based, then the student should state this clearly at the start of the thesis.
-It is important to note that PhDs based on article-based theses will follow exactly the same thesis examination procedure and regulations as monograph-based theses.